 You may also like 10 Hacks for Parents for Organising Toys

 Babygizmo shares a video on how to create this cool Clubhouse room for your boy’s bedroom.

 This unique room design has plenty of cool features from the custom-made bed and wall mural, to the DIY desk and under bed hammock, to ensure it’s a kid’s dream room come true.
 By bringing the outdoor tree house inside, it’s perfect for those in a cold and wet climate, and your child will love helping you build it.

 You may also like Fun Kids Bedroom Ideas

 12. Under Bed Lego Storage

-This is a great blog post about creating underbed storage for Lego using casters to roll the unit under the bed easily.
+This is a great blog post about creating underbed storage perfect for lego, small cars, or whatever your son is into.

 Over to you!
 What have you done in your son’s bedroom that was really effective?
 Tell us your best boys bedroom ideas in the comments below.